 In accordance with social distancing guidelines and safety protocols, tour sizes will be limited, all guests and staff must wear a mask or face covering on tours, and they will accept cashless transactions only.

-Regular Tours will begin on Saturday, November 21 and run until Wednesday, December 23, 2020 at the top of the hour and are walk up tickets!
-The Mansion will be closed for Thanksgiving, Wednesday, November 25 - Sunday, November 29.
-Candlelight Tours are at 6 p.m., 7 p.m., and (new for 2020) at 8 p.m. on December 5, 12, and 19, 2020.
+Christmas Tours will run Tuesday's - Sunday's until Wednesday, December 22, 2021 at the top of the hour and are walk up tickets!
+Candlelight Tours are at 6 p.m. and 7 p.m., on December 4, 11, and 18, 2021.
 Candlelight tickets must be purchased online prior to the tour!
 Simply call (478) 445-4545, or email firstname.lastname@example.org to reserve your spot for these festive Mansion tours!
 Regular admission rates apply: $10 adults, $7 seniors, $2 students/kids.

 It’s the most wonderful time of the year, so why not make it even better and tour Georgia’s Old Governor's Mansion in all its Christmas cheer!